 The whole team should be involved, including the customer or sponsor, even if the customer is an external party.
 It is very common for organisations to resist involving customers – this reduces the value of the results of this task substantially.
 The same must be said for key suppliers – they should also be fully involved.

-Every assessment is conducted to a specific Terms of Reference (ToR) developed and agreed with the Sponsor.
-The ToR would confirm the objectives and scope of the assessment, and would confirm all participants and the deliverables covered in the assessment.
-The aim would be that there are no assumptions on either side, before the main effort is expended.
+Every assessment is conducted to specific Terms of Reference (ToR) developed and agreed upon with the Sponsor.
+The ToR would confirm the objectives and scope of the assessment and would confirm all participants and the deliverables covered in the assessment.
+The aim would be that there are no assumptions on either side before the main effort is expended.

-Email today to find out more on how to we can support you with project assessment.
+Email today to find out more about how we can support you with project assessment.